jake-leland/Cryptography/README.md

 The decryption undoes this process.

-There are two reverse() methods in the CryptTools that arent actually being used right now in the encryption/decryption process.
+(There are two reverse() methods in the CryptTools that arent actually being used right now in the encryption/decryption process.)

+I have included testFile.dat for testing purposes.